-Anyone who has had one squamous cell tumor has an increased chance of developing another, especially in the same skin area or nearby.
+Anyone who has had one squamous cell carcinoma has an increased chance of developing another, especially in the same skin area or nearby.
 That is usually because the skin has already suffered irreversible sun damage.
 Such recurrences typically occur within the first two years after surgery.
 A squamous cell carcinoma can recur even when it has been carefully removed the first time.

 While squamous cell carcinomas and other skin cancers are almost always curable when detected and treated early, it is best to prevent them in the first place.
 Practice as many of these safety habits as you can as part of your daily health care routine, all year round and at every age:

 - Seek the shade, especially between 10 AM and 4 PM.